sini/nixkraken/docs/src/getting-started/install/considerations.md

 # Considerations

+> [!IMPORTANT]
+>
+> The project is still in development.
+It's not _early stage_ per se, but still is not stable enough to be considered "production ready".
+>
+> Additionally, the branches and tags referenced inside this document may or may not exist at the time.
+This is expected.

 ## Compatibility

 Since GitKraken is a **proprietary** and **unfree** software, various aspects of this module's development rely on interacting with minified code that may change between releases.
 As a result, **compatibility cannot be guaranteed**, and the module is likely to break with each new GitKraken update.